juhannam/ctp431-2025/final/README.md

 - You can elaborate your homework submissions by adding more stuff to them with a broader idea.
 - You can also integrate your own knowledge and experiences (e.g. computer graphics or sciences) into the project.

-You can find some examples that attract and inspire you in the previous years' final projects.
+You can find examples of final projects from previous years that you may find inspiring.
 - [CTP431 (2017)](https://mac.kaist.ac.kr/~juhan/ctp431/2017/final_project.html)
 - [CTP431 (2018)](https://mac.kaist.ac.kr/~juhan/ctp431/2018/finals.html)
 - [CTP431 (2024)](https://mac.kaist.ac.kr/~juhan/ctp431/2024/final_project.html)